The Path to Buying a New Home with Goodwyn Building

 - Step 5 - ROUGH-IN Once the house if fully framed out, all the rough mechanicals like the HVAC heating and cooling ducts will be installed.
 Then the plumbing lines are put in and the wiring for electrical outlets, smoke detectors, and telephone and cable lines are added.
 This phase covers anything in the walls or floors that are covered later by drywall.
 Carpenters are adding exterior trim work.
 Masons are adding brick or stone veneer.
 The garage door is installed.

-- Step 8 - INTERIOR FINISH This is the busiest time of your home.
+- Step 8 - INTERIOR FINISH This is the busiest time for your home.
 We ask that you do not enter your home at this time because there will be multiple trades in your home during this time.
-During this time all hardware on cabinets are added and interior doors go in.
+During this time all hardware on cabinets is added and interior doors go in.
 Ceramic tile is installed in baths and laundry.
 Mirrors and appliances are put in.
 Plumbers install kitchen and bath fixtures and faucets.
-Electricians put in outlets, switches and light fixtures.
-Heating and cooling contractors put in the furnace and air conditioner equipment as well as grills, registers and thermostats.
+Electricians put in outlets, switches, and light fixtures.
+Heating and cooling contractors put in the furnace and air conditioner equipment as well as grills, registers, and thermostats.
 Whew!
 See what I mean.